 “I thought about what I wanted to do when I retire, where I would spend all my time," Ron said.

 The logical choice?
 Open his own brewery.

 He completed an online brewing course through the American Brewers Guild, followed up with some tests at the University of California-Davis and served a five month apprenticeship at Lagunitas just north in Petaluma.

-For the last three years he has been working full time, brewing his own recipes at Kelsey Creek.
+For the last few years he has been working full time, brewing his own recipes at Kelsey Creek.

 Ron brews twice a week on his three barrel system which equates to nearly 200 barrels of brew a year.
 In addition to his regular rotation brews like stouts, reds and IPAs, Ron works on special one-offs like a bourbon barrel aged stout and a pear beer made specifically for the town’s biggest festival: the Kelseyville Pear Festival.

-All of the beers on tap are wonderful.
-The No’Na’me Irish red is smooth with a great flavor profile and the Kelsey Creek Pale Ale is an easy drinking, slightly bitter beer made with locally grown hops.
-Then there are stand outs like the Clan McPherson, named for a local sheriff Don McPherson who was also a local National Guard hero, and the Night of the New Moon stout, both incredible beers with deep flavors that would easily put them on any beer tour map.
+All of the beers on tap were wonderful.
+The No’Na’me Irish red was smooth with a great flavor profile and the Kelsey Creek Pale Ale is an easy drinking, slightly bitter beer made with locally grown hops.

 As the afternoon wore on and the sun began to spread its orange fingers along Mt.
 Konocti, the regulars got louder and more talkative.
 Ron came out, fresh from cleaning the mash tun, to greet everyone by name.
 Marlena, the bubbly bartender whipped around from patron to patron shuttling trays of fresh popcorn and peanuts in between pouring beers and filling growlers.
 All with a glowing smile.